4D-Barley-Spatial-Transcriptomics/Barley-4D-Gene-Atlas-Public/README.md

 Before using the Docker container, you need to build it.
 Follow the steps below:
 ```
 # Navigate to the directory containing the Dockerfile
-cd ZhejiangUniversity/Containers
+cd JupyterNotebook/container

 # Build the Docker container
-sudo docker build . -f Jupyter-R-432_Seurat440_Dockerfile -t analysis-pipeline:1.1.0
+sudo docker build .  -t analysis-pipeline:1.1.0
 ```

-This will build the container based on the specified Dockerfile (Jupyter-R-432_Seurat440_Dockerfile) and tag it as analysis-pipeline:1.1.0.
+This will build the container based on Dockerfile and tag it as analysis-pipeline:1.1.0.

 ### How to run the pipeline:

-1. Navigate to the ZhejiangUniversity/DEV directory
+1. Navigate to the JupyterNotebook/container directory

 2. Edit the runJupyterDocker.sh script by updating the following variables: